PlayFab/gsdk/UnityGsdk/README.md

 ### What do I need to do in order to use the Unity GSDK in a new project?

 You can drag the `PlayFabSDK` folder to your Unity project.
-After that, you need to enable the scripring directive `ENABLE_PLAYFAB_SERVER_API` on your Build settings, like in [this screenshot](https://user-images.githubusercontent.com/8256138/81462605-a6d7ac80-9168-11ea-9748-110ed01095c2.png)
+After that, you need to enable the scripring directive `ENABLE_PLAYFABSERVER_API` on your Build settings, like in [this screenshot](https://user-images.githubusercontent.com/8256138/81462605-a6d7ac80-9168-11ea-9748-110ed01095c2.png)

 ## Release notes